 Ovarian Cancer Causes and Risk Factors

-In 95% of ovarian cancer cases, no identifiable cause is present; however, family history does play a role.
+In most ovarian cancer cases, no identifiable cause is present; however, family history does play a role.

 - The lifetime risk for U.S. women of developing ovarian cancer is low.

 - If one first-degree relative -- a mother, sister, or daughter -- has the disease, the risk increases.

 - The risk can climb to 50% if 2 first-degree relatives have the disease.

 - If a woman has ovarian cancer and her daughter develops ovarian cancer, the daughter will probably develop the cancer at a relatively young age (younger than 60 years).

 Ovarian cancer has been linked with 3 hereditary syndromes.

 Breast-ovarian cancer syndrome: A mutation in a gene called BRCA1 has been linked to increased risk of both breast and ovarian cancer.

-- About 30-40% of women who have this mutation develop ovarian cancer.
+- Some women who have this mutation develop ovarian cancer.